mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 **Katagiri Roshi:** Mm-hmm.

-Anyone?
+Anyone [else]?

 **Someone:** First thought is like the precondition leading *to* thought.
 Without first thought there wouldn’t be any... *[inaudible]*

 **Katagiri Roshi:** Sure.
 Mm-hmm.

-You can be present, but...
+You can be present, but you cannot...
 It can appear in the conscious level, but you can pass through [...] this one. [...]
 It is something more than the experience and discriminating thought.
 So you just pass through.

-So the other day, [someone] asked me, “Do you experience that one?” *[He laughs.]* Do you remember?
+So the other day, when [someone] asked me, “Do you experience that one?” *[He laughs.]* Do you remember?
 The *main* point is that it is not important whether you can experience it or not, because *anyone* can experience [it].
-The main point is *how can you live to the full*, without being caught by experience.
+Okay? *[He laughs.]* The main point is *how can you live to the full*, without being caught by experience.
 That is our practice, the final goal every day.
 Under the guidance of a teacher; that’s why we need a *real* person there.
 Is that clear?

 Usually we are always interested in the *experience*.
 So we are always checking everyone: “Have they ever had [that experience]?”
 Et cetera.
 And then if you say, “*Yes!* I know.
 I have [experienced it],” then the people really admire you.
-But life is not something like that. *[He laughs.]*

-Life is not something you can “mold” into a certain form, so-called “experience.”
+But life is not something like that. *[He laughs.]* Life is not something you can “mold” into a certain form, so-called “experience.”
 No. Of course experience is a *part* of your life, but life as a whole is constantly moving – with the whole world, past, present, future.
-So we don’t know, we still don’t know what it is – but actually you have to deal with that life as a whole.
+So we don’t know still what it is.
+But actually you have to deal with that life as a whole.
 That’s why experience is just a speck of dust. *[He laughs.]* I’m sorry – for us – but it is true.

-So finally, [...] experience is very important, but we cannot be caught by individual experience.
+So finally, [...] experience is very important, but we cannot be *caught by* individual experience.
 So the point is, *how do you live to the full* – without being caught by individual experience, individual ideas, and *isms*, et cetera.

 Is that okay?
-Is that okay, [name]-san? *[He chuckles.]* Do you have a question?
+Is that okay, [name]-san? *[He laughs.]* Do you have a question?

 **Question:** Yes...
-My question [is about] how desire is connected with ignorance. *[Inaudible]* ... comes from ignorance?
+My question [is about] how desire is connected with ignorance.
+Is desire ignorance? [...] comes from ignorance?

-**Katagiri Roshi:** [...]
-Yes, they come from ignorance.
+**Katagiri Roshi:** Yes, they come from ignorance.
 But *desire* is already... what would you say... an unfolded parachute, okay? *Ignorance* is still the folded parachute.

 Desire is the unfolded parachute, and you are enjoying very much flying in the sky. *[He laughs.]* Okay?
 But no guarantee, you know?
 Can you continue to fly in the sky?
 No way.
 Many people enjoy individually their own parachute – but they are always bumping into each other, and making a hole in the parachute, and fighting, and crashing down on the ground, and crying, screaming... always.
 This is *samsara*.
 Do you understand? *[He laughs.]*

 So desire is an unfolded parachute.
 Okay?
 That’s wonderful, anyway.
 That’s why we enjoy very much.

-That’s a good idea, an unfolded parachute. *[He laughs.]* Or a balloon – if you ride on a balloon.
+That’s a good idea, an unfolded parachute. *[He laughs.]* Or a balloon – if you ride on a balloon, you know?
 A parachute is more fun than a balloon.
 You can feel many things: air, skies, and the people.

 Uchiyama Roshi took the example of the helicopter.
 Individual life is just like a helicopter, you know: three propellers, and three poisonous desires.
-And flying in the sky, and bumping each other, you know, and hurting each other, crying, screaming, crashing on the ground.
+And flying in the sky, and bumping each other, you know, and hurting each other, crying, screaming, and crashing on the ground.
 And fixing [the helicopter] again and fly again. *[He laughs.]* That’s what Uchiyama Roshi said.
 That’s an interesting world, don’t you think?
 That’s fun.

 *[He laughs]* Parachute. *[The audience laughs.]*

-Now (today), a helicopter is a very modernized helicopter, you know?
-With a machine gun. *[He makes a noise like a machine gun.]* *[He laughs.]* In the future, I don’t know what kind of parachute you can create.
-Maybe you can have a parachute with an automatic gun, you know? *[He makes another noise.]*
+[That] helicopter is a very modernized helicopter, you know?
+With a machine gun. *[He makes a noise like a machine gun.
+He laughs.]* In the future, I don’t know what kind of parachute you can create.
+Maybe you can have a parachute with an automatic gun, you know? *[He makes another noise, and laughs.]*

 #### 1:21:19 end of recording